Aerospace Engineering (Private Pilot Instruction) BEng

 including Maths and a science

-A Levels + additional qualifications ABB, including Maths and a science + B in a relevant EPQ; ABB, including Maths and a science + A in AS or B in A Level Further Maths
+- AAB, including Maths and a science + A in a relevant EPQ; AAB, including Maths and a science + A in AS or B in A Level Further Maths

-International Baccalaureate 34, with 6,5 (in any order) in Higher Level Maths and a science
+- 36, with 6 in Higher Level Maths and a science

 Science subjects include Biology/Human Biology, Chemistry, Further Maths, Physics, or Statistics